Up to WM Report

 [Wikipedia]

-3.4.6 20100714 20100728 Julien Danjou, Nikos Ntarmos, Aldo Cortesi. "awesome is a highly configurable, next generation framework window manager for X. It is very fast, extensible and licensed under the GNU GPLv2 license."
-Tiling, originally based on dwm, includes Xinerama support.
+awesome [homepage] [Wikipedia] 4.3 20190128 20230424 Julien Danjou, Nikos Ntarmos, Aldo Cortesi. "awesome is a highly configurable, next generation framework window manager for X. It is very fast, extensible and licensed under the GNU GPLv2 license."
+Tiling, originally based on dwm, includes Xinerama support, very active.
 Notes

 [Wikipedia]

-2pl9 19951114 20100902 Jordan Hubbard "The Ardent Window Manager was for a while a hotbed for hackers and offered some features (dynamic menus) not found on more current window managers."
+not available Jordan Hubbard "The Ardent Window Manager was for a while a hotbed for hackers and offered some features (dynamic menus) not found on more current window managers."
 Based on uwm.
-"Homepage" link is to an archive at xwinman.org.
+"Homepage" link is to an archive at xwinman.org (broken since ~2017-06, but they still link to it themselves).

 B4Step [homepage]